valkey-io/valkey-doc/docs/manual/patterns/twitter-clone.md

 to start introducing Sets first (which are a very useful data structure per se), and later Sorted Sets.

 There are more data types than just Lists.
-Redis also supports Sets, which are unsorted collections of elements.
+Valkey also supports Sets, which are unsorted collections of elements.
 It is possible to add, remove, and test for existence of members, and perform the intersection between different Sets.
 Of course it is possible to get the elements of a Set.
 Some examples will make it more clear.
 Keep in mind that `SADD` is the _add to set_ operation, `SREM` is the _remove from set_ operation, `SISMEMBER` is the _test if member_ operation, and `SINTER` is the _perform intersection_ operation.
 Other operations are `SCARD` to get the cardinality (the number of elements) of a Set, and `SMEMBERS` to return all the members of a Set.

     SADD myset a
     SADD myset b